felipefpx/rx-pagination/README.md

 # rx-pagination
-This repository contains an implementation of a reactive data source that helps to consume paginated REST APIs
+This repository contains an implementation of a reactive structure to consume paginated REST APIs